 Are you making yourself sick to succeed in business?
-Burning the candle at both ends?
-Trying to do it all and wear all the hats because there’s no one you trust to do it the way you would do it – often thought of as the ‘right’ way?
-Feeling overwhelmed, stressed, and at some level of burnout… or heading down that path?
+Trying to do it all and wear all the hats because you don’t trust anyone else to do it the “right” way?
+Maybe you’re even feeling overwhelmed, stressed, and at some level of burnout… or heading down that path?

 Be Aware of and Honor Who You Are When Setting Priorities

-You may choose to make some sacrifices in the short term to get the business on a solid foundation, but don’t be afraid to lay out a longer-term plan if that’s what’s right for you!
+You may be at a point in your life where you want to be more aggressive and make some sacrifices in the short-term to get the business on a solid foundation.
+You know pushing for a two-year plan will be intense, but you’re willing and able, and you feel it will be doable.
+Just keep your values and priorities in mind and don’t be afraid to lay out a less-aggressive longer-term plan if that would be better!
 There’s nothing wrong with setting a five-year plan where the business grows more slowly, as opposed to implementing a more aggressive two-year plan.

 With respect to systems and processes being fun and creativity suckers, I can promise you the opposite is true.
 You’ll have more time to do what you love.
-And all around, it’s worth the effort to figure out what you need and get it done.
+You’ll be more focused on daily tasks that make the most of your strengths.
+And you’ll be spending your time doing the things that actually increase your profits.
+Now that’s FUN!
+And all around, that makes it worth the effort to figure out what you can streamline and get it done.

 When you work smarter, not harder in this way is it’s a win-win for everyone.
-If you love long hours and putting everything you’ve got into your business, you’ll have more time to add more of the things you love doing and do well into your schedule.
+Even if you love long hours and putting everything you’ve got into your business, you’ll have more time to add more of the things you love doing and do well into your schedule.

 Work Smarter, Not Harder by Reducing Stress

 The idea of taking breaks or time off to improve productivity and work smarter, not harder is something I’ve talked about for years.
-And I’ve seen some interesting articles on this in recent months.
+And it seems to be a big topic of conversation these days.
+I’ve seen some interesting articles on this in recent months.

-So, schedule time for those breaks, be realistic about your time, say no to things that aren’t a priority, and be sure to schedule some time for things like having lunch with friends, colleagues or other small business owners who are also on the journey.
+Make sure you schedule time for those breaks – both vacations and in the day-to-day.
+Put them on your calendar just like you would other tasks, projects, or a business meeting.
+Also, be realistic about your time.
+Say no to things that aren’t a priority for you – and do it without guilt!
+And be sure to schedule some time for things like having lunch with friends, colleagues or other small business owners who are also on the journey.
+Don’t think you can spare the time?
+Think of it as a sanity saver or a chance to share your journey.
+Support is SO important!

 Which brings me to my final suggestion…